DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles: architecture

 In its pipeline, \sys\ first classifies whether $T$ is an SCC table.
-For that, it runs a GNN (named GNN$_1$) on $T$, as discussed above, with two manually defined features (discussed below).
+For that, it runs a GNN (named GNN$_1$) on $T$ with two manually defined features (see below).
 It then implements a Multi-layer Perceptron MLP$_1$ over the table-level feature vector $\overrightarrow{h_{00}}$ to make the prediction.
 Additionally, GNN$_1$ also feeds row and column vectors $\overrightarrow{h_{i0}}$ and $\overrightarrow{h_{0j}}$ through another MLP (MLP$_2$) to predict whether they contain material IDs or not.
-If $T$ is predicted as an SCC table, then one with the highest MLP$_2$ probability is deemed as material ID row/column (provided that probability > 0.5), and its contents are extracted as potential material IDs.
-If all row and column probabilities are less than 0.5, then table is predicted to not have Material IDs, as in Figure \ref{fig:three comp_tables}c.
+If $T$ is predicted as an SCC table, then one with the highest MLP$_2$ probability is deemed as material ID row/column (provided probability > $\alpha$, where $\alpha$ is a hyper-parameter tuned on dev set), and its contents are extracted as potential material IDs.
+If all row and column probabilities are less than $\alpha$, then the table is predicted to not have Material IDs, as in Figure \ref{fig:three comp_tables}c.

-\textbf{Rule-based composition parser: } For an SCC table, \sys\ must parse the full \emph{composition expression} written in a single cell in the row/column corresponding to each Material ID.
-Such compositions are close to regular languages and can be parsed via regular expressions.
-Figure \ref{fig:comp_parser} shows the regular expression (simplified, for understandability) implemented in \sys.
-Here CMP denotes the matched composition, PATs are three main patterns for it, CSTs are sub-patterns, CPD is a compound, NUM is a number, OB and CB are, respectively, open and closed parentheses (or square brackets).
-W is zero or more whitespace characters, and SEP contains explicit separators like `-' or `+'.
-START and END are indicators to separate a regular expression from rest of the text.
+For an SCC table, \sys\ must parse the full \emph{composition expression} written in a single cell in the row/column corresponding to each Material ID, for which it makes use of the rule-based composition parser (as described in Section \ref{sec:dataset_construction}).
+The only difference is that at test time there is no DB available and hence extracted compositions cannot be matched with further.
+Consequently, \sys\ retains all extracted composition expresssions from the parser for further processing.

-The first pattern parses simple number-compound expressions like 40Bi$_2$O$_3$ * 60B$_2$O$_3$.
-Here each of the two constituents will match with CST$_1$.
-The other two patterns handle \emph{nested} compositions, where simple expressions are mixed in a given ratio.
-The main difference between second and third pattern is in the placement of outer ratios -- after or before the simple composition, respectively.
-Example match for PAT$_2$ is (40Bi$_2$O$_3$+60B$_2$O$_3$)30 - (AgI+AgCl)70, and for PAT$_3$ is 40Bi$_2$O$_3$,40B$_2$O$_3$,20(AgI:2AgCl).